-Be part of the fun!
+Be part of the fun as Delaware Senior Olympics introduces a new sport to its line up.
 Disc golf is growing in popularity across the nation with people of all ages.
 There are now 2100 courses across the world, including 10 in Delaware.
 (See list under Training Opportunities.)

 What’s Disc Golf All About?